ory/k8s/docs/helm/oathkeeper.md

 #### Operation modes
 The Maester controller is now available in two modes:
-- global controller
-- dedicated sidecar

 **Controller mode**
 In this mode, the controller is a dedicated deployment and scales independently from the Oathkeeper application.
-All communication with Oathkeeper is based on a configMap object, which stores the translated Oathkeeper configuration.
+All communication with Oathkeeper is based on a configMap object, which stores the Oathkeeper configuration that has been constructed from Oathkeeper-maesters Custom Resource.
-This mode requires giving elevated privileges to the Hydra Maester controller to allow operations on the configMaps.
+This mode requires giving elevated privileges to the Oathkeeper-maester controller to allow operations on the configMaps.

 **Sidecar mode**
 In this mode, the Hydra Maester controller runs as an additional container in the Oathkeeper application Pod.
-All communication is done on local files, and the controller is scaled together with the Oathkeeper application.
+All communication is done on the local filesystem (which can be a shared tempfs, mounted directory or persistent volume), and the controller is scaled together with the Oathkeeper application.